 Only those under 16 years old are allowed to harvest a turkey while supervised by an adult, 18 years or older.
 On private land, no license or permit is required of the youth or supervising adult, unless the adult plans to help “call-in” the bird or otherwise participate in the hunt.
 In that case, he or she will need a hunting license and turkey permit.

-Forty-eight of the 78 participating WMAs require a youth spring turkey quota permit, and if the adult supervisor is going to attempt to call in a bird on any of the 78 WMAs, he or she also will need a management area permit in addition to a hunting license and turkey permit.
+Forty-nine of the 78 participating WMAs require a youth spring turkey quota permit, and if the adult supervisor is going to attempt to call in a bird on any of the 78 WMAs, he or she also will need a management area permit in addition to a hunting license and turkey permit.

-But, keep in mind that adults are not allowed to do the shooting – only the kids may harvest a bird.
+But, keep in mind that adults are not allowed to do the shooting; only the kids may harvest a bird.